mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/install/configuration/http-proxy/index.md

               "gatekeeper.d2iq.com/mutate": "pod-proxy"
     ```

-1. You can create the `kommander` and `kommander-flux` namespaces, or the namespace where Kommander will be installed, and then label them such that the Gatekeeper mutation is active on the namespaces.
+1. You can create the `kommander` and `kommander-flux` namespaces, or the namespace where Kommander will be installed, and then label them so the Gatekeeper mutation is active on the namespaces.

     ```bash
     kubectl create namespace kommander